bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Castelnuovo/">Guido Castelnuovo</a>
 : An Italian mathematician who worked in algebraic geometry.
 He also worked in probabiity and relativity.

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Macdonald/">William James Macdonald</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Macdonald/">Hector Munro Macdonald</a>
-: A Scottish school teacher who was a pioneer of the introduction of modern geometry to the mathematical curriculum.
+: Graduated from Aberdeen and Cambridge Universities.
+He stayed on at Cambridge and won the Adams prize.
+He returned to Aberdeen as Professor.
+He did important work on electromagnetic waves.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Third/">John Alexander Third</a>
 : J A Third became Director of Education for Ayrshire.
 A prize at the University of Aberdeen is named after him.